 In 2001, the NIBB mouse facility (built under specific pathogen free (SPF) conditions) opened in the Myodaiji area and the production, breeding, analysis, cryopreservation and storage of genetically manipulated mouse strains has been conducted there since then.
 The new center facility building in the Yamate area strengthened research activities using genetically altered organisms.
 The building has five floors and a total floor space of 2,500 m2 in which we can generate, breed, store and analyze transgenic, gene targeting and mutant mice under SPF conditions.
 The mouse housing area was constructed based on a barrier system.
-This building is also equipped with breeding areas for transgenic small fish, birds and insects.
+This building is also equipped with breeding areas for transgenic small fish, birds, and insects.

-In 2012 (from January 1 to December 31), 2,802 fertilized eggs (in vitro fertilization; 2,328 eggs of 8 lines in which 1,825 eggs of 8 lines were frozen for long-term storage, frozen eggs: 474 of 11 lines) and 5,121 mice were brought into the facility in the Yamate area, and 49,541 mice (including pups bred in the facility) and 25 fertilized eggs were taken out.
+In 2013 (from January 1 to December 31), 2,439 fertilized eggs (in vitro fertilization; 1,192 eggs of 5 lines in which 894 eggs of 5 lines were frozen for long-term storage, frozen eggs: 1,247 of 13 lines) and 5,231 mice were brought into the facility in the Yamate area, and 58,879 mice (including pups bred in the facility) were taken out.